-Price alone should never be the only guiding principle; a low-cost jump starter might sound like an attractive option, but will it start your car in sub-zero temperatures?
+Price alone should never be the only guiding principle.
+A low-cost jump starter might sound like an attractive option but will it start your car in sub-zero temperatures?
 Similarly, a high-end version might have all the bells and whistles, but do you really need them all?

 Although all modern cars are fitted with 12V batteries, you may have an older, classic car that still has a 6V battery.
 It will suffer damage if you start it with a 12V jump starter.
 The same goes for garden tractors and some marine batteries, so make sure the jump starter you buy has the ability to work on 6V batteries.

 If you live in an area with harsh winter conditions, you need a jump starter that matches the cold cranking amps of a fully charged car battery.
 If you need, say, 200 cold cranking amps, there is little point in using a jump starter that only delivers 150 cold cranking amps, both the battery and the jump starter can be damaged.

-In most cases, a jump starter that delivers about 900 peak amps, and 225 or so cold cranking amps will be able to start a car in sub-zero temperatures if the car’s battery is completely discharged.
+In most cases, a jump starter that delivers about 900 peak amps or too cold cranking amps will be able to start a car in sub-zero temperatures, if the car’s battery is completely discharged.

-A fully charged lithium-ion jump starter can jump start a car for up to 20 times before it needs to be recharged, whereas lead acid batteries may only deliver one or two jumpstarts before it needs to be recharged.
+A fully charged lithium-ion jump starter can jump start a car for up to 20 times before it needs to be recharged, whereas lead acid batteries may only deliver one or two jump starts before they need to be recharged.

 Cheap jump starters often have clamps that are not strong enough to ensure proper contact with the battery terminals.
-Poor contact with the battery can damage both the battery and the jump starter, so make sure you choose a jumps starter with clamps that are strong enough to cut through the gunk that may have built up on the terminals.
+Poor contact with the battery can damage both the battery and the jump starter.
+So, make sure you choose a jumps starter with clamps that are strong enough to cut through the gunk that may have built up on the terminals.

 Also choose a device with properly insulated clamps to prevent electric shock, or accidental short circuits against engine components when you make connections.

-Consider Cable Length.
+Consider Cable Length

 The basic rule is that the longer the cables, the easier it is to use a jump starter.
 Avoid jump starters with cables that are shorter than about 48 inches, because you need to connect the negative cable to the grounded part of the vehicle that is as far away from the negative terminal as you can get.

-Connecting onto the negative terminal can result in arcing if the contact is poor, which in turn can ignite hydrogen gas if it is present in sufficiently high concentrations.
+Connecting to the negative terminal can result in arcing if the contact is poor, which in turn can ignite hydrogen gas if it is present in sufficiently high concentrations.
 Hydrogen gas is a by-product of normal battery operation.

-Consider size and weight.
+Consider Size and Weight

-Consider the warranty conditions.
+Consider the Warranty Conditions

 Make sure you get a warranty that covers the conditions in which you will be using the device.
-For instance, some jump starters are not covered for use in sub-zero temperatures, and all have varying conditions that cover them (or sometimes not), against storage temperatures.
+For instance, some jump starters are not covered for use in sub-zero temperatures, and all have varying conditions that cover them (or sometimes not) against storage temperatures.